RaimundSchramm/mentor/error_encyclopedia.md

 This above is something different.
 Make sure rvm is always the first entry in PATH variable.
 I accidentally had exercism in front of it.

 [helpful comments](http://stackoverflow.com/questions/18276701/getting-warning-path-is-not-properly-set-up-when-doing-rvm-)use-2-0-0-defaul

+-

+##### 3. Firefox-Error while running tests

+error was something like this: gnome.display --- Firefox-Profile not accessible or missing

+seems to be associated with call of save_and_open_page inside feature spec